quicwg/wg-materials/interim-17-10/minutes.md

 Jeff, there are hop-by-hop changes (that is, a proxy may have its own sense of required headers etc.).
 Mike notes that there is a mitigation for the roll-off case by adding a new one to the front.
 The old one rolls off, but the new one is there to replace it.

 Back to stream reset.
-There is a possiblilty of the data loss in request streams in QUIC.
+There is a possibility of the data loss in request streams in QUIC.
 To avoid that data loss causing a loss of shared compression state, you might have a way to handle a "blessed stream" that handles data manipulation or you may correct that using recovering the control stream.

 Jeff notes that push may mean that stream reset is not that rare (and there was then discussion of when and how resets occur, but the upshot remained:  streams may get reset).